pmsrao/platform-observability/notebooks/README_Sample_DLT_Pipeline.md

 1. **Open the notebook**: Navigate to `/notebooks/sample_dlt_pipeline.py` in your Databricks workspace
 2. **Configure the environment**: Ensure your configuration is set up correctly
-3. **Run the notebook**: Execute all cells to generate and write sample data
+3. **Run the notebook**: Execute all cells to generate and write usage data
 4. **Repeat daily**: Run this notebook once per day for 3-5 days to accumulate data

 ### Option 2: Run as DLT Pipeline